dubhcait/jsCalc/README.md

 Make sure to host your project on GitHub pages.
 Remember, no frameworks

-##JavaScript Calculator for freeCodeCamp Assignment
+## JavaScript Calculator for freeCodeCamp Assignment:

 Build a JavaScript calculator.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 Fulfill the below user stories: